cameronabrams/pestifer/README.md

 ## Release History
 * 1.4.3:
+    * update ambertools version requirement to 23.6; no more packmol-memgen/pdbremix error
     * bugfix: change packmol-memgen's weird ion names to be CHARMM-compatible
 * 1.4.2:
     * explicit chain mapping in config file